namoosir/African-Impact-Challenge/doc/sprint2_marking.md

 ---

 ## Sprint Demo (Max 10 marks)
-  - Attendance (max 2 marks)
+Team name: Mjaarns

-    - 2 marks = full team is present
-    - 1 mark = one member is not present
+Attendance: 2 marks full team is attending, 1 mark if at least one member not present, 0 marks the whole team not present Your mark: 2
-    - 0 marks = more than one member is not present

-  - Working software (max 2 marks)
-  Tuesday: 2 features
-  Wednesday/Thursday: 3 features
-  Friday: 4 features

-    - 8 marks = features presented work flawlessly
-    - 1 mark removed for each error or missing records on Jira
+Working software: 8 marks if at least 4 features work flawlessly, take away 1 mark for each error or missing records on Jira.

-  Your Mark: __ / 10
+Your mark: 8

+Total demo mark: 10/10

 ---

 ## Total Mark

-79 / 89
+89 / 89